-drmaa\wtermsig(OUT signal, IN stat, OUT drmaa\context\error\buf)
+drmaa\wtermsig(OUT signal, IN stat, OUT drmaa\context\error\buf )

-OUT signal /\ returned signal (string) \/ IN stat /\ status code of job (integer) \/ non-zero, this function evaluates into signal which is a string representation of the signal that caused the termination of the job.
+If the OUT parameter 'signaled' of drmaa\wifsignaled(stat) is non-zero, this function evaluates into signal a string representation of the signal that caused the termination of the job.
 For signals declared by POSIX, the symbolic names SHALL be returned (e.g., SIGABRT, SIGALRM).
+For signals not declared by POSIX, any other string MAY be returned.